-For instance the patriarch Abraham features extensively in the Quran.
-He is called the friend of God, he is described as a hanif (follower of unadulterated monotheism) and his first son, Ishmael, the father of the Arabs, is the son with whom God tested Abraham.
+The story of Abraham features extensively in the Quran.
+He is the friend of God; he is a hanif (follower of unadulterated monotheism); and his first son, Ishmael, the father of the Arabs, is the son with whom God tested Abraham.

 …And God did take Abraham as an intimate friend (Quran 4:125)

 Ibrahim was neither a Jew nor a (Christian), but he was a hanif (one inclining toward truth), a Muslim (submitting to God).
 And he was not of the polytheists.
 (Quran 3:67-68)